rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 ---
-title: "Linux Networking Internals: Tracing Muffins"
+title: "Tracing Muffins: Part 1 Sending"
 date: 2018-03-20T10:47:00
 disqusid: 1947
 series: lni
 categories: Linux Network Internals
 ---

 This post is a first in a series about Linux networking internals.
-The goal is very simple, send the string "muffin" from one machine to another, tracing its path from the source user space program, down through the source computers network stack, across a whitebox switch runnign Cumulus Linux, back up the network stack of the receiving computer and finally to its destination in the receiving user space program.
+The goal is very simple, send the string "muffin" from one machine to another, tracing its path from the source user space program, down through the source computers network stack, across a whitebox switch running Cumulus Linux, back up the network stack of the receiving computer and finally to its destination in the receiving user space program.

 ## User Space Program
 We begin our journey with the userspace program.
 This program essentially does three things